IBM/ibm-aws-pandemic-management-system-asset-6/README.md

 ## Summary

-You have learnt how to build time-series and decision tree machine learning models on IBM Cloud Pak for Data Jupyter Notebooks and visualize the results on IBM Cloud Pak for Data Embedded Dashboard on Amazon Web Services (AWS) Cloud with **Code Approach**.
+In this code pattern, you learn't how to build time-series and decision tree machine learning models on IBM Cloud Pak for Data Jupyter Notebooks and visualize the results on IBM Cloud Pak for Data Embedded Dashboard on Amazon Web Services (AWS) Cloud with **Code Approach**.
 You also learnt how to build models and deploy them with AutoAI under **No Code Approach**.

 <!-- keep this -->
 ## License